 Next, let’s dive into Real Food.
 I named my website after it, so it ranks pretty high on my list.

 As the old saying goes: “You are what you eat”.
 It’s true, what we put into our mouths becomes the building blocks that rebuild and repair our bodies.
-Eating food with zero nutritional value not only does not help us regain health, but it actually leeches micronutrients from our body.
+Eating food with zero nutritional value not only does not help us regain health, but it actually leeches micronutrients from our bodies.
 If a food lacks enzymes, then our body has to make enzymes to break down that food.
 Eating sugar depletes magnesium, which is needed for enzymatic activity in the body.
 I could go on and on.

 What is Real Food?
 Just that: real, whole food.
 Not processed.
-Think raw carrots, grass-fed meat, raw milk, fresh greens, nuts and seeds.
+Think raw carrots, grass-fed meat, raw milk, fresh greens, nuts, and seeds.
 Food that comes in a box or a can is going to be nutritionally devoid.
 Real food breaks down over time and loses its nutritional value.
 Just think how long the boxed foods have been on the shelves.

 Grab one of those books, jump right in, and don’t be hard on yourself.
 It can be hard to change lifelong eating habits, so do it one bite at a time.
 You make the choice about what you put into your body.
 Remember that.
 It’s all about choices, let’s make them good ones!
 If you make a bad choice, own it, then move forward with good choices.

 If you need a little more assistance in the kitchen, then you should definitely check out 20 Dishes.
 They are my favorite meal plan service.
-They give you all the tools you need to prep an entire weeks worth of healthy meals in under one hour per week!
+They give you all the tools you need to prep an entire week’s worth of healthy meals in under one hour per week!

-If you live in an area that does not have access to healthy foods, or local co-ops then you need to check out Thrive Market.
+If you live in an area that does not have access to healthy foods or local co-ops then you need to check out Thrive Market.
 It is like Costco meets Amazon Prime.
 Wholesale prices, free shipping, real food.
 We buy so many hard to find items from there every month.
-You can even shop by category: Paleo, Gluten Free, Mom, Raw, Staples, and Vegan!
+You can even shop by category: Paleo, Gluten-Free, Mom, Raw, Staples, and Vegan!